MrKeiKun/terraform-provider-netbox/docs/resources/tag.md

 > Tags are user-defined labels which can be applied to a variety of objects within NetBox.
 They can be used to establish dimensions of organization beyond the relationships built into NetBox.
 For example, you might create a tag to identify a particular ownership or condition across several types of objects.
 >
 > Each tag has a label, color, and a URL-friendly slug.
 For example, the slug for a tag named "Dunder Mifflin, Inc." would be dunder-mifflin-inc. The slug is generated automatically and makes tags easier to work with as URL parameters.
 Each tag can also be assigned a description indicating its purpose.
+>
+> The assignment of a tag may be limited to a prescribed set of objects.
+For example, it may be desirable to limit the application of a specific tag to only devices and virtual machines.
+If no object types are specified, the tag will be assignable to any type of object.

 ## Example Usage